TiendaNube/nube-sdk/packages/doc/docs/state.md

-# The App State
+# App State

-The type `NubeSDKState`, represents the complete state of a Nuvemshop / Tiendanube application, providing access to all available data and configurations.
+The type `NubeSDKState`, represents the complete state of a NubeSDK app, providing access to all available data and configurations.
 This state object is passed to various SDK functions, allowing developers to access and react to the current application state.

 The type definition could be found in the `@tiendanube/nube-sdk-types` package.